lsds/sgx-lkl/samples/containers/redis/README.md

 Running Redis with SGX-LKL-OE
 =============================

+1. Make sure that you have installed ``redis-cli``.
+In Ubuntu, the package that contains it is called ``redis-tools``.

-1. Ensure that you have set up netoworking and TLS support by running `tools/sgx-lkl-setup`.
+2. Ensure that you have set up netoworking and TLS support by running `tools/sgx-lkl-setup`.

-2. Build the Redis file sytem image:
+3. Build the Redis file sytem image:

 ```
 make
 ```

-3. Run the Redis service with:
+4. Run the Redis service with:

 ```
 make run-hw